mux99/mux99.github.io/portfolio.md

 When embarking on this project, I was not familiar with API work.
 It was really intertesting to navigate the existing data structures and hooks of discord to create this bot.
 It was also a good oportunity to better my python, wich was not amazing at the time.

 [git repository](https://github.com/mux99/Nawak-Bot)

+*note: Reader, I would be delighted to discuss it further with you if you are interested ^^*

 ### Lab power supply
 This is a short project for which adencements where made verry slowly over time, one hour here, half an hour there.
 The goal was to convert an old PC power supply I had lying around, and convert it to a lab power supply that could output, 12 and 5 volts.
 It was not a difficult project by any stretch of imagination, but it was one of the more pleasant ones.